China suspends debt repayment for 77 developing nations, regions

 China announced in May that it would provide $2 billion over two years to help other countries respond to the impact of the coronavirus pandemic.

-Ma Zhaoxu, Vice Minister of Foreign Affairs, said that the fund will be not only include medical supplies, but also support other countries restart their economies and development.
-Ma made the comment at the press briefing to release the white paper titled "Fighting COVID-19 China in Action."
+Ma Zhaoxu, Vice Minister of Foreign Affairs, said that the fund will not only include medical supplies, but also support other countries to restart their economies.
+Ma made the comment at the press briefing to release the Chinese government's White Paper of "Fighting COVID-19 China in Action."

 The fund includes both bilateral aid and multilateral donations, according to Ma.